indefinitetree/centroid/content/Entries/Music Taste.md

 ---
 entry number: "2"
 title: Music Taste
-date: 2025-06-29
+date: 2025-07-03
 tags:
   - music
   - likes
+  - hypothesis
-summary: This blog entry is about the music taste I have.
+summary: This blog entry is about the music tastes people have and an overview of my playist.
-status: draft
+status: done
 ---
 ---
 No intro or nothing for this entry, I'm gonna straight up throw some controversial observations and hypotheses directly.
 There are two types of people - One, people who listen to some music regularly or periodically and second, psychopaths and depressed serial killers.